ShekharSahay227/ShekharSahay227/README.md

 I am currently pursuing an MBA with a Concentration in Business Analytics at the University of Connecticut.
 I enjoy combining business knowledge, analytics and technology to solve real-world problems and create data-driven solutions.

+---

 ## 💼 Professional Background

-Currently working as a Senior QA/UAT Lead and Business Systems Analyst with 14+ years of experience in Banking and Financial Services.
+I am currently working as a Senior QA/UAT Lead and Business Systems Analyst with more than 14 years of experience in Banking and Financial Services.
+My experience spans across Wealth Management, Capital Markets, Trading Platforms and Liquidity Risk systems, where I have worked on large-scale transformation and modernization initiatives.
+Over the years, I have contributed to projects associated with different organizations.
+My work primarily focuses on QA & UAT Leadership, Business Systems Analysis, Data Validation and end-to-end testing across modern and legacy financial platforms.
+I also enjoy leveraging analytics, SQL, Python and emerging AI technologies to improve business processes, reporting and decision-making capabilities.

+---

 ## 🎓 Current Education
 MBA with concentration in Business Analytics